MSc Food Safety and Quality Assurance (FSQA)

 The MSc FSQA has two streams available when applying:

-- Hybrid stream with on campus research project (MSC.FSQA - course work) - online and on campus courses with a Faculty Advisor led research project.
+- Hybrid stream with on campus research project (MSC.FSQA - course work) - The hybrid stream is a combination of online and on campus courses with a Faculty Advisor led research project.

-- Distance Education stream with workplace project (MSC.FSQA - course work, online) - all online courses and a workplace research project with a current employer (employer letter of support required).
+- Distance Education stream with workplace project (MSC.FSQA - course work, online) - The Distance Education stream is comprised of online courses and a workplace research project with a current employer (employer letter of support required).

 How to Apply: